ArmandoBarragan/arlequines_website/README.md

 [Add your license here]

 ## Notes

-- Redis is currently commented out in `docker-compose.yml` but can be enabled if needed
-- The application includes a TODO for creating a thread to delete successful Redis tasks daily at 12:00 AM
 - The Lambda function requires SMTP configuration (host, port, user, password) for sending emails